FredHutch/sas7bdat-specification/sas7bdat.rst

 - obtain test files which use COMPRESS=BINARY, and develop identification and uncompression procedures
 - obtain test files with more than 2.1 billion (and more than 4.2 billion) data rows, i.e. where 8 byte integer TRC in **u64** is apparently needed.
   Do the non-u64 files handle this, with additional fields beyond the 4 byte TRC used for segmentation?
 Is TRC a (signed) int or (unsigned) uint?
-- identify any SAS7BDAT encryption flag (this is not the same as 'cracking', or breaking encryption); we just identify if a file is encrypted and not readable without a key
 - experiment further with 'amendment page' concept
 - consider header bytes -by- SAS_host
 - check that only one page of type "mix" is observed.